-What we do Current projects Cape A beacon of hope The Murakaza school is a beacon of hope for 150 children and their families living in a slum outside of Bujumbura, the capital of Burundi.
+What we do Current projects Cape A beacon of hope We work with CAPE (Centre d'Aide et de Protection de l'Enfant) on the Murakaza School Project.
+This is a beacon of hope for 200 children and their families living in SAB, a slum outside of Bujumbura, the capital of Burundi.
 Not only does it provide basic literacy and life skills to children, it also offers social services and vocational training to their mothers, opening the door to opportunities they could never have dreamt of.
-Non-stop violence and insecurity One of the poorest countries in the world, Burundi has faced civil unrest since the Spring 2015 election.
-The political turmoil has left children to bear the brunt of the crisis.
-SAB is a slum outside Bujumbura, made up of abandoned industrial buildings.
-Its inhabitants survive of casual labour and illegal activities.
-Before the construction of the Murakaza school, most children would spend their days on the streets, begging or stealing and being prey to violence, trafficking and prostitution.
-A place to just be kids again Murakaza is a safe haven: children can learn, play and just be kids again.
-We teach them literacy and life skills and offer counseling to their families.
-We mentor them to integrate the national school system.
-For some, we even take steps to get their birth certificate, giving them legal existence for the first time ever.
-In addition, we run sewing workshops and literacy classes for mothers, giving them skills to run their own business or generate some income for their family and the hope to finally escape the cycle of poverty.
+Non-stop violence and insecurity As one of the poorest countries in the world, Burundi has faced constant civil unrest and political turmoil, which has left children to bear the brunt of the crisis.
+The inhabitants of SAB survive on casual labour and illegal activities.
+Before the Murakaza school opened, most children spent their days on the streets, begging or stealing and being prey to violence, trafficking and prostitution.
+A place to just be kids again Murakaza is a safe haven, where children can learn, play and just be kids again.
+As well as teaching the children literacy and life skills, we mentor them to integrate into the national school system, and since 2012, 1,100 students have become integrated into the national system.
+Murakaza has also obtained birth certificates for 250 children, making them full citizens of Burundi.
+In addition, we support their families by running sewing workshops and literacy classes.
+This gives the mothers the skills to run their own business and generate income for their family and provides them with the hope that they will finally escape the cycle of poverty.
 Will you help us reach 2,000 children?
 With a new and bigger school, we will be able to accommodate more nursery and primary students.
 These are children who will go on to become productive members of society instead of swelling the numbers of disgruntled idle youths who are a powder keg for political instability.
-Since 2012, Murakaza has already enabled 1,100 students to integrate the national school system and 250 to obtain a birth certificate, making them full citizens of Burundi.
-We'd love for you to help us reach 2,000.
-Please consider contributing to our Back to School Appeal.
+We have already helped 1,100 children, please help us reach 2,000.
+You can do so by contributing to our Back to School Appeal.
 Thank you for your generosity.